- Department: Department of Classical and Modern Languages in the School of Arts and Letters

 - A CML major is a great complement to pre-professional programs, especially in education, medicine, health sciences, and law.

-- Pursue a minor in French, French in Translation, German, Greek, Latin, Spanish, Spanish for the Professions (Health and Business), and Russian Studies.
+- Pursue a minor in French, French in Translation, German, Greek, Japanese, Latin, Spanish, Spanish for the Professions (Health and Business), and Russian Studies.

 - Interdisciplinary minors are offered in Asian Studies, Classical Studies and Italian Studies.

 - Earn an interdisciplinary major in Chinese Studies, Italian Studies or Japanese Studies.

 - Master of Arts in Education degrees are offered in French and Spanish.

 - Experienced faculty teach all courses at all levels.

 - 36 are full-time faculty members, 86% of whom hold a PhD in their field

 - Many are native speakers from places like Argentina, Austria, China, Colombia, France, Germany, Japan, Mexico, Puerto Rico, Senegal, and Spain.

 - CML faculty are leaders in national and regional language organizations.

 - As published authors of books, journal articles, poems, and plays, faculty serve as supportive role models.